zarf-dev/proposals/0032-support-ipv6/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+One alternative would be to add TLS to the current nodeport solution by providing certs to Containerd.
+Containerd has the ability to hot reload certs so using a daemonset to edit the filesystem on the host would allow Zarf to automatically configure a secure connection.
+This would have the advantage of avoiding hostPort or hostNetwork, though the daemonset would need the ability to edit files on the host node.

 In a later stage, the proxy component could be replaced by a component similar to the Rust Zarf injector (or even the Zarf injector itself - a proxy based on the Rust Tokyo library - already part of the used libraries - is only a few lines of code).

 ## Infrastructure Needed (Optional)